Stars vs. Blackhawks: Betting Trends, Odds, Advanced Stats

 Stars Betting Insights

-- The Stars have put together a 19-11 record when favored on the moneyline this season.
+- The Stars have won 64.5% of their games this season when they've been a moneyline favorite (20-11).

-- Dallas is yet to play as a moneyline favorite of -375 or shorter.
+- Dallas has played as a moneyline favorite of -400 or shorter in just one game this season, and won.

-- The Stars have a 78.9% chance to win this contest based on the moneyline's implied probability.
+- Based on this game's moneyline, the Stars have an implied win probability of 80.0%.

-- In 20 of 33 matches this season, Dallas and its opponent have combined to finish above 6 goals.
+- Dallas' games this season have gone over this matchup's total of 6.5 goals 21 times.

 Stars vs Blackhawks Additional Info